massung/racket-canvas-list/README.md

 (define (my-selection-callback canvas-list item) (displayln (format "~a was selected" item)))
 ```

-_Note: Racket currently cannot distinguish between single-click and double-click on a canvas control.
-For this reason, the first "click" of an item will select it and the second click (whenever that happens) will perform the action.
-If/when Racket can distinguish between single- and double-clicks, this will be updated._

 Finally, the `paint-item-callback` function called whenever an item needs to be draw.
 By default, this is `#f` and indicates that the default draw function will be used, which simply draws the item as text.